louissobel/Drapache/README.markdown

 ---------------
 Working on documenting both the server as well as the dbpy framework.

-This is the high level life-cycle of a request
+This is the high level life-cycle of a request:

 1. A frontend handles the http request, and creates a Request object.
 It handles parsing the Host header for the requested subdomain, parsing GET/POST parameters, looking up any dropbox oauth for the requested subdomain, and creating a dropbox API client.
 The frontend passes the request and client off to a DropboxServer.